Not sure what to feed your family this summer? Here are my favorite easy summer meals on a budget, plus 6 meals you can make for just $50!

 Here are some of the easy, budget friendly meals I like to make that don’t require an oven:

 - Dinner Salads – Greek Salad, Southwest salad, taco salad, etc.

 - Pasta Dishes – Chicken Ranch Pasta, Pizza Pasta, or my kids favorite: pasta and leftover shredded chicken tossed with a bit of butter, garlic, and parmesan cheese.

-- Wraps – Southwest Chicken Wraps, Chicken Wrap with Cream Cheese Spread, Homemade Gyros, Crispy Chicken, Rice, and Bean Burritos
+- Wraps – Chicken Wrap with Cream Cheese Spread, Homemade Gyros, Crispy Chicken, Rice, and Bean Burritos

 - Sandwiches – Sub-style sandwiches, grilled cheese, BLTs, Sloppy Joes, chicken salad sandwiches, etc.

 - On the Grill – Burgers, hotdogs/brats, marinated chicken, etc. Keep an eye out for sales on burgers, hotdogs, etc. at your local grocery store and stock up when you find a good price.